 As survivors begin to work through the trauma that results from trafficking, they often need to re-learn basic life skills and healthy coping techniques.
 Throughout each phase of our program, ladies attend daily life skills building classes and receive spiritual growth opportunities and group support at our learning center.

-Survivors receive 24/7 care, clinical counseling, and rest.
+In phase one, Survivors receive 24/7 care, clinical counseling, and rest.
 Life skills and healthy coping are introduced in a peaceful, supportive environment.
 This phase lasts approximately 6 months.

 As a survivor continues along her healing journey, we’re still here cheering her on as she spreads her wings and steps into her newfound freedom and independence!
 Our network of support is available for all survivors as a lifelong resource.